DanielKeays/Baltimore-Water-Usage-Prediction/README.md

 # Baltimore Water Usage Prediction

 ## Objective
 The purpose of this project is to predict future water usage amounts by using machine learning techinques.
-I use annual frequency data and there are 79 observations.
+I use data with an annual frequency and there are 79 observations.
 The main evaluation metric used is the Root-Mean-Square-Error test.

 ### Methods Used
 * Machine Learning